chrisssthomas/sample_yt/README.md

 # sample_yt
-Samples a given youtube video, converts it to WAV and also uses Spleeter to split the sample into 5 stems
+samples a given youtube video, converts it to WAV and also uses spleeter to split the sample into 5 stems

 ## usage